About Arthur Orr

+“I’m proud to be from Alabama,” says Arthur Orr, a sixth generation Alabamian who grew up next to the Alabama Sheriff’s Boys Ranch in Danville.
 “One thing I learned growing up was the value of hard work… though I may not have appreciated it much at the time, I certainly do now.”
 Whether working on the Boys Ranch, hauling 55-gallon barrels for his family’s business or loading sand at the Norfolk-Southern Railroad yard in the early morning before high school, hard work was an important part of his early years.

 Madison County Legislation

 GET E-MAIL UPDATES FROM SENATOR ORR